divvun/DivvunPublicTenders/ContinuousIntegrationAndDelivery.md

 # Continuous Integration And Delivery

 To improve our delivery frequency and code quality, the Divvun group wants to improve the workflow from source code to delivered products and services by adding Continuous Integration (CI) and Continuous Delivery (CD) to it.

-* open source if possible
-* all platforms
-* list of products
-* training of Divvun members to run it by themselves
+The chosen service(s) should be open source if possible, and can be hosted on an in-house server or at an external service provider.
+It/they should integrate well with the existing infrastructure used by the Divvun group (as well as others).

 A semi-CI (nightly) service for the analysers and spell checkers already exists, with output at [https://apertium.projectjj.com/](https://apertium.projectjj.com/), and operated by [Tino Didriksen](https://stackoverflow.com/cv/tinodidriksen).
 This subproject should be a complement to that existing service, with an option of replacing it in the future, if need be.